A quick note about this years Lobsterfests in Belize dates for anyone planning to travel and enjoy them.

 Hitting All Three Lobsterfests

 Want to score the ultimate Lobsterfest hat trick?
 It’s easier than you think with a little planning.
-Start in Placencia for its early July beach bash before heading up to San Pedro to join the Lobster Crawl and hit the big block party finale (if you’re a true lobster enthusiast with more time, you could start in San Pedro at the end of June, head to Placencia, and then return to San Pedro).
-And then move over to Caye Caulker for your lobster finale.
+Start in Placencia for its early July beach bash before heading up to San Pedro to join the ongoing Lobster Crawl and hit the big block party finale (if you’re a true lobster enthusiast with more time, you could start in San Pedro on July 1st, head to Placencia, and then return to San Pedro).
+Take a few days off to digest the lobster and then move over to Caye Caulker for your finale.
 We’ve never heard of people actually doing all three lobsterfests but we’re sure it happens!

 Get Ready for Lobster Mania

-So if you’re coming to Belize, take note of the 2025 Lobsterfests and enjoy into the ultimate crustacean celebration!
+So if you’re coming to Belize next month, take note of the 2026 Lobsterfests and enjoy into the ultimate crustacean celebration!
 San Pedro’s raucous parties, Placencia’s beachside feasts, and Caye Caulker’s island charm are calling.
 Book your accommodations now, pack your flip-flops, and gear up for a summer of sizzling grills, ice-cold beers, and Belizean party spirit!